Music Therapy Services for Musicians and Performers

 Our music therapy team is trained in specialized techniques to address specific cognitive psycho-motivational aspects of depression, chemical dependency, chronic fatigue, and anxiety.
-Our team are experts in using complementary approaches as well, such as music-assisted relaxation, guided visualization, and stress management to address the physical symptoms of overuse injuries to alleviate pain.
+Our team members are Licensed, Board-Certified therapists who use complementary approaches as well, such as music-assisted relaxation, guided visualization, and stress management to address the physical symptoms of overuse injuries to alleviate pain.

 At The Louis Armstrong Center for Music and Medicine, our goal is to use music in a therapeutic context to provide musicians and performing artists with an empowering, dynamic healing environment that is easily accessible.